cedar-policy/rfcs/text/0073-entity-slicing.md

 type EntityManifest = HashMap<RequestType, RequestEntityManifest>
 ```

-`RequestType` stores the type of the principal, action, and resource.
+`RequestType` stores the principal type, resource type, and action UID.
 This allows entity slicing to be specific to the type of the request, greatly reducing the amount of data required.
-(The context type can be inferred from the action UID)
+(The context type can be inferred from the action UID and schema.)

 ```
 pub struct RequestType {